 People always tend to tweet during working hours, according to their own time zones.
 This is the reason why one cannot identify “the best time of the day” to tweet.
 This particular analysis is not based on specific time zones.
 The volume of tweets surely varies with the time of the day.

 This figure indicates that Twitter is a broader platform with user-presence 24/7.
-Therefore, you should not be worried about tweeting on specific hours of the day, until your content is for specific region or country where time zone becomes important.
+Therefore, you should not be worried about tweeting on specific hours of the day, until your content is not for a specific region or country where time zone becomes important.

 Tweets with Mentions

 Why is that so?
-Normally, Mentions are targeted to specific people.
+Normally, mentions are targeted to specific people.
 As a result, they generate fewer responses and limited Twitter engagement.